ElektorLabs/eXpansion-board/README.md

 ## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the CC BY-NC 4.0 LEGAL CODE - Attribution-NonCommercial 4.0 International.
+See the [LICENSE](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en) file for more details.

 ## Contact 📧